 Using the Kids Place Child Locks for your apps and videos is an excellent way to keep both your children, your Kindle Fire, and your Amazon account safe (well, at least safer as it won't prevent your child from dropping your electronic device). :)

-Learn more About Free Kindle Games, Kindle Fire Security Apps, and setting up a Kindle Fire Password for additional ways to protect your investment, your identity, and your tablet from unwanted purchases.
+Learn more About Free Kindle Games, Kindle Fire Security Apps, Best Antivirus for the Fire, and setting up a Kindle Fire Password for additional ways to protect your investment, your identity, and your tablet from unwanted purchases.